dida-do/GeoGrapher/docs/source/label_makers.rst

     ``connector.ml_task_classes`` containing the probability that the features belong to the class.

-Other Vision Tasks or Label Types
+Other vision tasks or label types
 +++++++++++++++++++++++++++++++++

 Feel free to submit a feature request or submit a pull request with ``LabelMaker``